chineduogada/Blog_with_micro-services/README.md

 # Blog_with_micro-services
-A very basic blog built in a Microservice architecture
+A very basic blog, built in a Microservice architecture

 ## Usage
 1. Clone this repository